-Missouri is a well-balanced Battleship, though Surveillance Radar is obviously a batter choice even for a Battleship than Spotting Aircraft or Catapult Fighter consumable.
+Missouri is a well-balanced Battleship, though Surveillance Radar is obviously a batter choice than Spotting Aircraft or Catapult Fighter consumable.
 So yes, Missouri is a bit OP and PtW.

 Tier IX USN Large Heavy Cruiser Alaska

 USN Alaska is a well-balanced ship and strangely enough, that's her problem.
-She's just mediocre at best.
 The World of Warships players got used to the fact that many premium ships are overpowered or at least have an advantage over linear sisterships, and many of them were disappointed with Alaska.

 In speaking of Alaska her agility and armor are OK, though she's still huge and easy to hit at any distance.
 Her reload time and accuracy are OK compared to other Large Heavy Cruisers but are inferior to accustomed heavy cruisers.
 Thanks to such a distinctive feature of USN Cruisers as better rebound angles, AP shells are very effective against enemy cruisers at almost any distance.